-PASADENA, TX --A move by the city of Pasadena to save money has some people concerned about changes to their trash pickup.
-The city wants to change the way it picks up garbage.
+PASADENA, TX The city wants to change the way it picks up garbage.
 Currently, residents load their trash in recyclable paper bags picked up twice a week.
 Under the proposed plan, residents would be given 96-gallon plastic containers with trash pickup only once a week.
 Officials believe the changes would save the city about $3 million a year, however, some residents are concerned the new containers would be tough for elderly people to handle.
 Others also worry about trash piling up with just one pick up a week.
 "I'm just worried that we'll have so much trash sitting around because people put trash out when it's not even trash day, " said 73-year-old Jill Landis Stafford.
 "I'm concerned about the elderly pushing those big, huge containers."
 Right now, the city council is being asked to approve a pilot program which would test the new containers for six months for about 5,000 residents on the city's north side.
 The city says it will offset a budget shortfall.
 "We'd probably save about $3 million a year.
 That's a lot," said Richard Scott of the City of Pasadena.
 A public hearing is being held Tuesday at Pasadena City Council where residents can voice their opinions about the proposal.
 The meeting begins at 7:30pm.
 You can read more about the trash changes in The Pasadena Citizen, one of our Houston Community Newspaper partners.